albertzarate/MyUniversity/README.md

 ```
 Get the ec2 host from Udit.

-## Goal
+## Roles

-End goal is to use python and this mysql-connector package to read and write from
-AWS RDS MySQL which running in the same VPC.
-Afterwards, the HTML/CSS should be able
-to render that information in tables/graphs.
+MyUniversity is a multi-role web application meaning that depending on the login user, they will be presented with a  different web UI showing information relavant to them.
+Students and teachers/professors will both have access to the useful tools we've integrated.

 ## Jenkins